 However, it should be noted that the sum of time on both clocks represents the same duration.
 This means that each player is allotted the same amount of time for the game.
 It just depends on who ends the game first, or if the game continues until its natural end.
 Once time completely runs out on one player’s clock, the game will end and they will lose.

 In this category, game time is further split into two categories: the main time and overtime.
-To switch between the two requires players to trigger a series of events.
+Switching between the two requires players to trigger a series of events.
 This often means that players must use up the main time allotted to them.

 In chess, if the player reaches the fixed number of moves they can then trigger “bonus time,” which is in addition to the fixed time.
 In chess competitions, this is a general rule, and it usually comes into play when the game goes beyond the standard 40 moves.